1. Introduction

 In any case, most of the topics we will cover aren't OpenBSD-specific: Bind supports several platforms, thus making its configuration easy to port across different operating systems with minimal changes.

 Bind is very powerful, flexible and feature-rich, and this can sometimes turn its configuration into a tricky task.
 Therefore, we will proceed step-by-step, starting with a very basic configuration and then building upon it, gradually introducing the most interesting and popular features of Bind.
-We will address common issues such as redundancy, security and DHCP and NAT handling.
+We will address common issues such as redundancy, security and the handling of DHCP and NAT.

-A basic working knowledge of OpenBSD is assumed, since we won't dwell on the installation and base configuration of the operating system.
+A basic working knowledge of OpenBSD is assumed, since we won't cover topics such as installation and base configuration of the operating system.